cmuparlay/parlayhash/README.md

 # ParlayHash :
 A Header-Only Scalable Concurrent Hash Map.

-A growable concurrent hash map supporting **wait-free finds** and mostly **lock-free updates** (some locks are taken when growing, but when not growing all updates are lock free).
-It is designed to scale well to  hundreds of threads and work reasonably well under high contention.
+A growable concurrent hash map supporting which is designed to scale well to hundreds of threads and work reasonably well under high contention.

 The simplest way to use the library is to copy the [include](include) directory into your code directory and then include the following in your code: